TulioMoura/teste-target/readme.md

 This repository makes part of the Target's selection process.
-The answers to the challenges descripted will be written in index.js file.
+The answers to the challenges descripted will be written in listed .js files.

 Questão 1 - 91